Cirrent/ZipKey-iOS-SDK/README.md

 pod 'CirrentSDK-Release_xcode10_1', :configuration => 'RELEASE_CONFIGURATION_NAME', :git => 'https://github.com/Cirrent/ZipKey-iOS-SDK.git'
 ```

-Please note that "debug" versions suppose to work on real devices AND the emulator, and it's not intended to be sent to the AppStore.
+Please note that "Debug" versions suppose to work on real devices AND the emulator, and it's not intended to be sent to the AppStore.
 "Release" version works only with real devices and doesn't contain simulator architectures.
-Only release version can be set to the AppStore.
+Only "Release" version can be sent to the AppStore.

 So please do not forget to change DEBUG_CONFIGURATION_NAME & RELEASE_CONFIGURATION_NAME to those that are used in your project!

 ## CHANGELOG
+### 1.3.5
+#### Added
+- `MobileAppIntelligence.setDebugMode(boolean enabled)` .
+This method gives an ability to see more log entries.
 ### 1.3.4
 #### Fixed
 - a bug where MAI requires initialization even after it has been performed.